theoddora/Interview_Prep/System Design/03_Scalability.md

 channel without processing them.
 The consumer reads from the slow channel but does so less frequently than the main channel, isolating the damage a single bad user can inflict to the others.

+# Summary
+Building scalable applications boils down to exploiting three orthogonal patterns:
+* breaking the application into separate services, each with its own well-defined responsibility (functional decomposition);
+* splitting data into partitions and distributing them across nodes (partitioning);
+* replicating functionality or data across nodes (replication).

+You should have a feel for the pros and cons of each pattern.

+There is another message I subtly tried to convey: there is a small subset of managed services that you can use to build a surprisingly large number of applications.
+The main attraction of managed services is that someone else gets paged for them.

+Depending on which cloud provider you are using, the name of the services and their APIs differ somewhat, but conceptually they serve the same use cases.
+You should be familiar with some way to run your application instances in the cloud (e.g., EC2) and load-balance traffic to them (e.g., ELB).
+And since you want your applications to be stateless, you also need to be familiar with a file store
+(e.g., S3), a key-value/document store (e.g., DynamoDB), and a
+messaging service (e.g., SQS, Kinesis).
+I would argue that these technologies are reasonable enough defaults for building a large number of scalable applications.
+Once you have a scalable core, you can add optimizations, such as caching in the form of man- aged Redis/Memcached or CDNs.